hardmanko/CatContModel/README.md

 but I disagree with the "experts" that the page actually does that.
 I had to make a few educated guesses to get it to work.

 At this point, you should be able to install from source.
-Make sure to install the dependencies using the above script.
+Make sure to install the dependencies using the "InstallPackage.R" script.

 # License